-Microsoft to layoff more than 1% of its workforce
+Microsoft to cut 10,000 jobs by end of March

 Several other technology companies like Meta, Twitter and Amazon have announced job cuts in recent months amid concerns about a global recession.

-Technology company Microsoft will announce layoffs on Wednesday which will reduce its workforce by at least 1%, reported Bloomberg.
-The layoffs in the United States-based company, which employs more than 2,20,000 persons could, however, be much wider and reduce its workforce by up to 5%, according to Sky News.
+Microsoft Chief Executive Officer Satya Nadella said that the company will align its cost structure with its revenue and customer demand.

+“We know this is a challenging time for each person impacted,” Nadella said.
+“The senior leadership team and I are committed that as we go through this process, we will do so in the most thoughtful and transparent way possible.”

-The layoffs come a couple of weeks after Microsoft Chief Executive Officer Satya Nadella, in an interview to CNBC, that the company is not immune from the changes driving the world economy.
-He added that the company has to ensure that its expenses are in line with its revenue growth.
+The development comes weeks after Nadella, in an interview with CNBC, had said that the company is not immune from the changes driving the world economy.
+He had added that the company has to ensure that its expenses are in line with its revenue growth.

-“The next two years are probably going to be the most challenging,” said Nadella.
+“The next two years are probably going to be the most challenging,” he added.
 “We did have a lot of acceleration during the pandemic, and there’s some amount of normalisation of that demand.
 And on top of it, there is a real recession in some parts of the world.”

 Several other big technology companies have also slashed their workforce in the last few months amid fears of a global recession.
 On January 5, e-commerce company Amazon had announced it will lay off more than 18,000 employees.
 In November, the online retail giant had announced 10,000 layoffs.